anttipham/Recommender-Systems/assignment4/README.md

 - Error checking
   - "The movie does not exist in the database."
-  - "The movie is already in the recommendations."
+  - "The movie is already in the top-k recommendations."
   - "None of the group members have been predicted a score for the movie."
 - User movie analysis
+  - When the prediction score is higher than the last movie in the top-k recommendations
     - "User has been given a high prediction score for the movie."
   - "User has not been given a prediction score for the movie.
 This substantially decreases the movie score."
+    - This is due to assumption that missing values are replaced by 0.
+  - When the prediction score is lower than the last movie in the top-k recommendations
     - "User has not been given a high enough prediction score for the movie.
 They were given a score lower than the last movie in the recommendations."
 - General movie analysis
-  - When movie rank is in the range $(10,100]$
+  - When movie rank is in the range $(10,100]$ (ANALYSIS_LIMIT is 100)
     - "The movie rank is outside the group recommendations.
 You asked for only top 10 movies.
-You could consider asking top-k to get the movie in the recommendations."
+You could consider asking top-{insert movie rank} to get the movie in the recommendations."
   - When the movie is not in the recommendations due to a tie
     - "The movie has the same score as the last movie in the recommendations, but it was not included in the recommendations because it didn't fit in the top-10 recommendations."
   - "It is possible that the movie is simply not suitable for the group.
 The movie has received a score of r on average.
 The other movies could be more suitable for the group."